• Skip to main content

 Wet ingredients poured into the bowl of dry ingredients.

-Onions being added to the cornbread batter.
+Onions being added to the gluten free cornbread batter.

 Unbaked cornbread batter in a cast iron skillet.